genesiscommunitysuccess/docs/docs/platform-reference/data-model/define.md

 Common functionality like table aliasing, field aliasing/prefixing, field formatting, and derived fields is available within view definitions in order to reduce code duplication.

 ### Derived fields
-Derived fields allow the developer to compute the results of a field.
+Derived fields allow the developer to compute the results for a generated field.

-It is possible to specify inputs to this calculation with field inputs or entity.
+It is possible to specify inputs to this calculation with field inputs or entity inputs.
 Entity input have the advantage that:-

 1. When a derived field has multiple inputs from a single table, only one input is required.